sharmapraveen91/interview-questions/Python/data-science-questions_answers.md

-# 50 Data Science Interview Questions & Answers
+# 50 Advanced Data Science Interview Questions & Answers

-Here is a list of 50 data science interview questions and their detailed answers.
+Here is a list of 50 advanced-level data science interview questions and their detailed answers.

 ---